Adapting to general quadratic loss via singular value shrinkage: Adaptive minimaxity of blockwise Efron--Morris estimator

 for sufficiently small $\varepsilon$, where $C'$ is a constant independent of $\theta$.
 Therefore,

 as $\varepsilon \to 0$, where we used Theorem~\ref{th_pinsker}.
 Hence, $\hat{\theta}_{\rm BEM}$ is asymptotically minimax on $\Theta(\beta,Q)$. \end{proof}

-Theorem~\ref{th_bem} indicates that the blockwise Efron--Morris estimator is adaptive not only to smoothness and scale of the unknown function but also to arbitrary quadratic loss.
-In other words, it attains sharp adaptive estimation of any linear combination of the mean sequences simultaneously.
+Theorem~\ref{th_bem} indicates that the blockwise Efron--Morris estimator is adaptive not only to smoothness of the unknown function but also to arbitrary quadratic loss.
+In other words, it attains sharp adaptive estimation of any linear combinations of the mean sequences simultaneously.
+Note that using the blockwise James--Stein estimator for each $j$ only attains adaptive minimaxity for diagonal $Q$.

+Theorem~\ref{th_bem} considers the quadratic loss $L_Q$ and parameter space $\Theta(\beta,R)$ with $Q=R$.
+Whereas it would be useful if the result can be extended to general $Q$ and $R$, we believe that the current result is an important special case.
+Since $L_{aQ}=a L_Q$, Theorem~\ref{th_bem} guarantees that the blockwise Efron--Morris estimator attains asymptotic minimaxity under $L_Q$ on every $\Theta(\beta,aQ)$ simultaneously, in the same way as the blockwise James--Stein estimator attains asymptotic minimaxity under the usual quadratic loss on every Sobolev ellipsoid \cite{Johnstone}.
+As discussed after Theorem V.1, simultaneous diagonalizability of $Q$ and $R$ may be essential for the existence of an asymptotically minimax linear estimator on $\Theta(\beta,R)$ under $L_Q$.
+We leave extension of Theorem VI.1 to general $Q$ and $R$ for future work.